oliverschwendener/nodejs-readdir-test/README.md

 # fs.readdir test

-This is a repository to reproduce a bug with node's `fs.readdir`.
+This is a repository to reproduce a bug when using `fs.readdir` in Electron on Windows.

 ## How to reproduce